Here’s a look at the life of former US Secretary of Defense Ashton B. Carter.

 Mother: Anne (Baldwin) Carter

-Marriages: Stephanie (DeLeeuw) Carter; Clayton Spencer (divorced)
+Marriages: Stephanie (DeLeeuw) Carter (until his death); Clayton Spencer (divorced)

 Children: with Clayton Spencer: William, Ava

 Education: Attended Edinburgh University, 1975; Yale University, B.A. in physics and medieval history, 1976 (summa cum laude); Oxford University, Rhodes Scholar, Ph.D. in theoretical physics, 1979

 Carter has been awarded the Department of Defense Distinguished Service Medal on several occasions.

 “He’s also a physicist, which means that he’s one of the few people who actually understands how many of our defense systems work,” said US President Barack Obama during his nomination announcement.